nrfconnect/sdk-nrf/samples/multicore/hello_world/README.rst

    :local:
    :depth: 2

-The sample demonstrates how to build the Hello World application for the multicore SoC.
+The sample demonstrates how to build a Hello World application that runs on multiple cores.
-The sample adds a remote image as a child image from the sample source files.

 Requirements
 ************